 Net funding for this group of activities is by way of general rates and NZTA subsidy.
 The programme for subsidised work is agreed with the NZTA, who administers the government roading subsidy programme.
-The current subsidy rate is 53 percent for all works
+The current subsidy rate is 53 percent for all works.

 - There will be an ongoing requirement for the provision of this activity. - The demand for this activity will remain.
-However there is some uncertainty about how the service will be affected by changing government requirements, eg changes in NZTA directives/policies, changes in legislation, further changes in subsidies/funding criteria.
+However there is some uncertainty about how the service will be affected by changing government requirements, eg changes in NZTA directives/policies, changes in legislation, further changes in subsidies/funding criteria. - The Minister of Transport released a Draft Government Policy Statement on Land Transport (GPS) in March 2018.
+It signals the possibility that footpaths may attract funding subsidy from the National Land Transport Fund.
+This is not currently the case.
+As the Draft GPS is still subject to consultation and finalisation it has been assumed for the purposes of the Ten Year Plan that footpaths will not attract a subsidy.